Guide: How to use simulated webinars (simulive) in 2025

 Simulive is a term used in the broadcasting and digital event world, and it's a combination of the words "simulated" and "live".
 Essentially, simulive refers to a type of webinar or online event that is pre-recorded but streamed as though it is live.
 It's a great way to ensure a smooth presentation while also interacting with your audience in real-time.

-How to set up a simulive webinar?
+How to set up a simulive webinar: 3 steps

 Here is Jonathan, showing you how to set up a simulated live webinar.
 Get started in a few minutes with a smooth and automated webinar experience.